-Probably buffalo mozzarella is, along with pizza and pastiera, the most famous product of Neapolitan gastronomy: these are products that many try to imitate a bit everywhere in the world, but let’s be honest, they do it without success.
+Probably buffalo mozzarella is, along with pizza and pastiera, the most famous product of Neapolitan gastronomy!
+These are the Italian products that many try to imitate a bit everywhere in the world.
+But let’s be honest, they do it without success.
 Let’s see what is the buffalo mozzarella?
 And what is the high-quality Mozarella (D.O.P)?

-It becomes very important, then, to understand when a buffalo mozzarella is really genuine: but what are the most easily recognizable characteristics that can help consumers to understand if they are buying a DOP product, properly made and preserved, or a bad imitation of it?
+It becomes very important, then, to understand when a buffalo mozzarella is really genuine!
+But what are the most easily recognizable characteristics that can help consumers to understand if they are buying a DOP product, properly made and preserved, or a bad imitation of it?
 Let’s see the secrets of a good-quality buffalo mozzarella cheese!

-1) COLOUR: it must be pearl white.
+1) COLOR: it must be pearl white.
 Buffalo mozzarella, differently from cow milk mozzarella, shouldn’t have any type of discoloration; it has to be pearly white, like fine bone china.

 2) LOOK: smooth and homogeneous on the surface, layered and porous inside.
 The production method for this cheese creates an internal structure characterized by soft, porous layers.
 When it is cut, an abundant milky liquid should flow out from it.

 3) AROMA: musky and milky.
 The way buffalos are fed determines the quality of the milk and, as a consequence, of all dairy products derived from it.
 Hay and maize, the basic feed for Campania’s buffalos, give a fresh musky taste to their milk.
 Another aroma easy to recognize is that of fresh milk.

 4) TASTE: a milky and unsalted acidity.
 The first mouthful is slightly acidic and creamy, with a clear taste of fresh milk.
 After this comes a sensation of persistent and satisfying creaminess, which amplifies the taste of the buffalo mozzarella cheese.